Radial velocities from Gaia BP/RP spectra: Spectral analysis

 Having described how we prepare the XP spectra and create model spectra, we will now describe how we fit the spectral models to the XP spectra.
 Given an XP spectrum from \gaia, we can determine the likelihood of the data given a model, $P(\mathbf{D}\mid \mathbf{M})$, from

 where $\bf{D}$ is the data, $\bf{M}$ the model, $k$ the number of dimensions, and $\bf{C}$ the covariance matrix of the data \citep[e.g.][]{Hogg_2010}.
 This holds in the case where the uncertainties are Gaussian with correctly estimated variances, which is not strictly true in our case.
 Because we over-sample our sampled spectra with respect to the orthogonal bases, our covariance matrix in sampled space does not have full rank.
 To allow inversion of the covariance matrix in sampled space, we only consider the diagonal elements and thus discard correlation information.
+This causes the uncertainties on the radial velocity measurements to be further underestimated.

 We calculate this likelihood for all models, after which we marginalise over the nuisance parameters T$_{\rm{eff}}$, \logg, and \feh.
 We use flat priors on our parameters between the extrema of the parameter grid shown in Table~\ref{tab:grid edges}. \teff is the exception; for computational reasons we instead only consider models differing no more than 500K from an initial guess on \teff we make based on the \bprp colour of a source and the extinction.
 The initial guess on \teff is described in Appendix \ref{app:teff}.
 During analysis of the results, we noticed that the performance of this initial guess is poor for \ebv $\gtrsim0.5$.
 For this reason we only report results for sources with \ebv $<0.5$, for which the method works well.